 So, I mentioned that I just finished one of my client’s offices last weekend.
 I think it turned out beautiful (of course I’m biased though) but one of the most show stopping pieces in it came from this:

 Yep.
 I put a dresser in her office.
 It’s a dresser from Broyhill made in the 70s.
-Personally, I can’t believe someone could keep a dresser around for that long!
+Personally, I'm stunned that this dresser has kept up in decent condition for that long!
 It did have its bumps and bruises though and a few broken drawers.
 It was headed to the thrift store when I came in to do her office.
 I knew I could use it somehow and in someway so I had her keep it.
 And with a little careful thought and planning, it didn’t stay a dresser for long:

 Can you believe that’s the same thing?!
 I still can’t and I made it!